mushkevych/scheduler/README.md

 Synergy Scheduler
 =========

 Synergy Scheduler tracks its history to 2011.
-It is a production-grade Job Scheduling System, used to run simple as well as complex interdependent jobs.
+It is a production-grade Job Scheduling System, used to run simple and complex interdependent jobs.
 Common use-cases:

 - run a job every 30 minutes *or* two times per day on Tue, Thu and Fri